Kong/docs.konghq.com/app/konnect/updates.md

 ![Interactive editor](/assets/images/products/konnect/changelog/konnect-interactive-markdown.png)

 **PKI Cert Mode Improvements**
 : Konnect now defaults to PKI Cert mode for CP/DP connections.
 As a result, you can now specify your own CA certs during the creation of control planes.
-In addition, you can now upload your own Kong Cluster Cert/Key pairs to sign off using the CA cert that you uploaded OR continue to have Konnect generate Kong Cluster Cert/Key pairs for you.
+In addition, you can now upload your own Kong Cluster Cert/Key pairs to sign off using the CA cert that you uploaded, or continue to have Konnect generate Kong Cluster Cert/Key pairs for you.

 ## March 2024